 Potsmannerdamm United: Last years’ champions are looking to build on that success.
 A young hungry team led by a young hungry manager freshly financed by the Potsmannerdamm Beef Guild are moving into a new stadium.
 Tanyl Sarra has stated often in the preseason that the new home won’t adversely affect the performance of their young players and they won’t be overawed by the towering galleries and well polished walnut furnishings.
 Instead, they talk about how the closer connection with the fans will inspire the team further.
 The Beef Guild money has arrived too late to allow United to make any impact on the transfer market but it has allowed the club to clear the debts accrued when the previous owner refinanced the club to the Lich of Paygun to fund the stadium.
 No one was looking forward to that revenue collection.
 Ailart Ainchar is the tenacious heart of a team that presses far up the pitch to give striker Glitterwings Smith the best chance of converting.
 Tanyl Sarra and the Beef Guild will be hoping that weird half Nikoto will be able to make those critical impact substitutions if they can shake off a haunting picked up in the final match of last season.
 Expectations – This is the team to beat.

 Green Star: Losing so dramatically and with such indignity in the last few minutes of last season was not kind to the team from Willowell.
 Such was the acrimony, controversy and blame going around that it shattered the casting room.
-The board showed the manager with 10 of the senior squad also departing before the supporters club ousted the board after their own emergency election.
+The board showed the manager the door with 10 of the senior squad also departing before the supporters club ousted the board after their own emergency election.
 New manager Benoite Lis is an old hand at Mageball, with 30 years experience in Nita, Phifla, and Hite but this is the first time she’s led a team in Uvyd.
 Lis has taken advantage of the much reduced wage bill to sign 16 new players, a record of incoming talent for Green Star and the league.
 Critics question the value in such a bloated squad and how they’ll all fit in Green Star’s homely but tiny facilities.
 Signs point to a rotation system; a highly unusual sight this side of the Reddish Sea.
-Green Star teams have always had a knack for physics spells and despite the root and branch rebuild this will continue with wide pointsmen Zacnuil and Singet continuing a partnership that will have to form the exoskeleton of the new team’s shape.
+Green Star teams have always had a knack for physics spells and despite the root and branch rebuild this will continue with the wide pointsmen parternhsip Zacnuil and Singet forming the exoskeleton of the new team’s shape.
 Expectations – There’s too much talent here for anything other than a title challenge but a win seems unlikely.

 Scripts: Scripts sidestepped the issue that has dominated their preseason for the last 7 years by announcing just minutes after the trophy ceremony that star player Jabrarium Smelthand had signed a new 5 year contract and would thus be staying at the club.
 That Smelthand is essential to the Scripts’ title challenge is undeniable but the strain the necromancer places on the wage bill must surely limit what team can be built around them.
 And after 7 seasons of Scripts effectively being Smelthand with others, the rest of the league know all about their dark magic tricks.
-If this team is actually going to make it to the playoffs then .
+If this team is actually going to make it to the playoffs then they’ll have try some innovation.
 Scripts were busy in the transfer market, but only as a selling club with 6 first team regulars departing for new clubs.
 Rumours that this was done mostly to balance the books were borne out by the promotion of so many from the Script’s academy.
 Amongst the youngsters are a set of 4 elementalists who have been very splash and shock happy during the friendlies.
 On a side note, Scripts have a new colour scheme this year on the advice of Smelthand’s girlfriend’s mother’s oracle, so they’ll be playing in silver and red rather than the familiar red and silver.
 Expectations – Scripts are capable of the playoffs but if Smelthand gets injured they could be at risk of relegation.

 Blipfort Beacons: Will this finally be the year when someone at the Blipfort Fort does something new?
 An impressive series of intercontinental wins leads many to keep faith in a team that hasn’t changed its personnel in a decade.
 Manager Snodbi talks a lot about family and camaraderie but many think he should also be talking about the fitness and repetition issues that stopped his team from lifting the Lilac Cup.
 After 10 years of no transfer activity, the beacons must be sitting on a pile of cash they could splash, surely?
 Investment isn’t anathema to the board as the Beacons’ community centre and new training ground is of the highest quality but it can’t have used up all of the money.
 They’ve even managed to retain the same set of sponsors.
 We all know the excellent teamwork and their mastery of teleportation, so expect them to continue to deploy counter attacking manoeuvres that are quite impossible for their opponents to mimic.
 That magical mobility can only carry them so far, as their defence is lacking in both pace and stamina, with captain Sir Imme del Fuego in particular slowing notably as last season finished.
 Expectations – Top half of the table with a good cup run, like last year and the year before and the year before that…